JNRowe/hubugs/doc/gh_bugs.1.rst

 -----------

 :mod:`gh_bugs` is a very simple client for working with GitHub's issue tracker.
-It allows you to perform all the issue related tasks you'd normally use the GitHub website for.
+It allows you to perform all the issue related tasks you'd normally perform from the command line.

 OPTIONS
 -------